MyBord/mybord-client/docs/projectManagement.md

 ## III.
 Other

 * update all github docs and the url's / repos that they point to
+* reach out to twitter about suspended @mybord account
 * get social media accounts
   * namecheap - done
   * heroku - done